BeratTezer/Robot-Modelling/Modelling-Simulation-and-Control-of-2-Wheeled-Robot-in-ROS-and-Gazebo/README.md

 # Contents of URDF Files and Launch ROS Files

+Not finished yet.

-Never use any other character in these files instead of english language include.
+Don't use any other character in these files instead of english language include.

 ## XML Files
 ## robot.xacro: